MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ## Security

 The output of your SAS workloads can be one of your organization's critical assets.
-SAS output provides insight into internal efficiencies or perhaps plays a critical role in your reporting strategy.
+SAS output provides insight into internal efficiencies and can play a critical role in reporting strategy.
 It's important, then, to secure access to your SAS architecture.
 You can achieve this goal by using secure authentication and by addressing network vulnerabilities.
 Use encryption to protect all data coming in and out of your architecture.

 Azure delivers SAS by using an infrastructure as a service (IaaS) cloud model.
-Microsoft builds security protections are into the service at the following levels:
+Microsoft builds security protections into the service at the following levels:

 - Physical datacenter
 - Physical network
 - Physical host
 - Hypervisor

-Carefully evaluate the services and technologies you select for the areas above the hypervisor, such as the guest operating system for SAS.
+Carefully evaluate the services and technologies that you select for the areas above the hypervisor, such as the guest operating system for SAS.
 Make sure to provide the proper security controls for your architecture.

 SAS currently doesn't support [Azure Active Directory (Azure AD)](/azure/active-directory/).
 As a result, use a strategy for SAS authentication that's similar to on-premises authentication.
 But use Azure AD for authentication to the Azure portal and for managing IaaS resources.
 When using Azure Active Directory Domains Services (AADDS), be careful with business-to-business invites.
 AADDS doesn't support these invites, and they can cause permission conflicts.
 Specifically, don't invite multiple users with the same sAMAccountName.
 Rename users instead.